ivopascal/Applied-ML-Template/README.md

 # Applied ML Final Project 🛠️

 ## Data Preprocessing
-In this step of the project, we curated the dataset to predict daily guest attendance at a restaurant and to rank menu items by how often they're ordered.
+In this step of the project, we curated the dataset to predict the daily guest attendance at the restaurant and to rank the menu items by how often they're ordered.

-- **Guest data**: Daily record of how many people visited the restaurant.
+- **Guest data**: Records daily attendance of people at the restaurant.

 - **Weather data**: Includes weather information in Groningen from 2018 to 2025.

 - **Calendar data**: Tells what day of the week each date is (e.g., Monday, Tuesday, etc.).